PE

 What are we studying?

-Students will take part in a wide range of activities: Invasion games such as Rugby, Netball, Football and Basketball; Net-wall games such as Badminton and Tennis; Striking and fielding games such as Cricket and Rounders; along with Athletics, Gymnastics and Dance.
+Students will take part in a wide range of activities: Invasion games such as Rugby, Netball and Football; Net-wall games such as Badminton and Table Tennis; Striking and fielding games such as Cricket and Rounders; along with Athletics and Health-Related Exercise.

-The activities covered will be focussed on the key concepts, essential skills and processes that students need to understand and learn in order to make progress:
+The activities covered will focus on the key concepts, essential skills and processes that students need to understand and learn in order to make progress:

 How are we assessed?